 Here are some quick ways to show enthusiasm (which is even more important if you are a leader in the clinic):

-• Smile.
 Always wear a smile, on the phone, when greeting patients, when wishing patients a great day as the leave, and while thanking them for payment.

-• Encourage your office to perform random acts of kindness for each other and for the patients.
 An office I worked with used to take all of the charts that had +90 days balances due, and review their charts and their stories to determine whom to write off and whom to forward to collections.

-• Approach patients and situations proactively.
 For example, don't wait until the patients are up at the desk complaining about the wait.
 Advise them as soon as you know there will be a longer wait.

 Enthusiasm and empathy go hand-in-hand, because they are both ways to demonstrate to your patients that you care.
 Enthusiasm can change the way some situations (such as running behind schedule) are perceived, add empathy regarding making the patients wait, and soon your patients will be wowed by your customer service.